rekise/Annotation-Guide/README.md

 Terminology
 ---
   ### Label
-  - Labels assign defined category to different components in the image data set.
+  - Labels assign defined category to different components in an image data set.
   - It correctly identifies the shipment containers along with the associated parameters.